mycql/mobook/README.md

 - Lack of tests

 ### Pre-requisites
-Flyway is used to create the database using a schema in a file based h2 (./mobookdb) and seed the data.
+[Flyway](https://flywaydb.org/) is used for db migrations using a [schema](./src/main/resources/db/migration/V1_1__create_tables.sql) in an [H2](https://h2database.com/html/main.html) in-memory db and seed the data.
-The data is seeded with only one user.
-This user can be used to perform check-in, check-out
+The data is [seeded](./src/main/resources/db/migration/V1_2__seed_tables.sql) with only one user.
+This user can be used to perform check-in, check-out.
+To add more users at the moment, add them to the seed data.
 ```json
 {
   "clientId": 1,